andybazz/KM2-PreCourse-Tasks/README.md

-# KM2-PreCourse-Tasks
+# Software Development Level 4 - KM2 PreCourse Tasks

 These 5 projects were assigned by the course Tutor, and were to be completed ready for the KM2 course start.

-Belowe are the objectives.
+Below are the task objectives.

 # Pre-Course Assessment